 The feeling of comfort is far superior to conventional methods such as baseboards, wall heaters or the forced air system.
 With warm feet, the occupant is more comfortable while enjoying substantial energy savings.

-Depending on the chosen product, True Comfort’s cable or mat are installed on most subfloors including: plywood, smooth concrete, concrete panels, ceramic, acoustic membrane, anti-fracture membrane, mesh covered by a scratch coat or mortar bed.
+True Comfort’s cable or mat are installed on most subfloors including: plywood, smooth concrete, concrete panels, ceramic, acoustic membrane, anti-fracture membrane, mesh covered by a scratch coat or mortar bed.

 The True Comfort cable, installed with gauges, and mat are compatible with a wide variety of floor coverings including: ceramic, natural stone, engineered wood, vinyl, floating floors, linoleum, parquet flooring and carpet.